If a compact aquarium is what you want, then you need to carefully consider the size of its equipment.

 An aquarium heater with a thermostat maintains a stable water temperature 24/7.

-This can result in different types of deadly illnesses such as parasitic Ich, which can be difficult to treat.
+This can result in different types of deadly illnesses such as parasitic Ich, which are not easy to cure.

 Preventing lethal disease outbreaks in both freshwater and saltwater aquariums is the best reason to get an extra heater for your tank.